raspberrypilearning/hamster-party-cam/worksheet.md

 	```python
 	os.system('omxplayer hamsterdance.mp3 &')
 	```
-	*Note that you will need to replace the name of the mp3 with the name of the file you are using, if it is different from the one being used here.*
+	Note that you will need to replace the name of the mp3 with the name of the file you are using, if it is different from the one being used here.

 1. Change your `sleep(0.2)` pause to be the same length as your tune.
-For example, my tune is 10 seconds long so I've changed to `sleep(10)`.
+For example, my tune is ten seconds long so I've changed this to `sleep(10)`.

 1. Save the file and test that the program works by triggering the switch again.